 - If possible, run the engine until it has reached operating temperature and then drain the cooling system. - Remove the thermostats. - Fill the system with clean, hot water mixed with liquid dishwasher detergent designed for household use.
 Concentration 1% (0.1/10 l). - Run the engine until warm for about 20-30 minutes.
-Do not forget the cab heating system (if fitted). - Drain the cooling system. - Refill the system with clean hot water and run the engine for about 20-30 minutes. - Drain the water from the system. - Refit the thermostats. - Top up the system with coolant according to the specification on page 31.
+Do not forget the cab heating system (if fitted). - Drain the cooling system. - Fill the system again using clean, hot water and run the engine for about 20-30 minutes. - Drain the water from the system. - Refit the thermostats. - Top up the system with new coolant according to the specification on page 35.